 Border Gateway Protocol (BGP) is based entirely on trust between networks.
 It was created before security was a concern, and assumes all networks are trustworthy.
-There is no built-in validation that updates are legitimate.
-This chain of trust spans continents, and there is a clear lack of reliable resource data.
+There is no built-in validation that updates are trust spans continents, and reliable resource data. legitimate.
+This chain of there is a clear lack of